 <enable> Complex Define a condition to enable or disable the filter.
-For dis filters, no output computations are performed.
+For disabled filters, no output computations are performed.
 Only enabled filters fill the output properties.
-The default for undefin conditions is enabled.
+The default for undefined conditions is enabled.
 Several way exist to define a condition.
-The most simple ca is checking a boolean property.
-For this, just a <prop> ele naming this boolean property is needed.
-The boolean value of named property defines the enabled state of the filter.
-To compare the value of a property with a constant, a <prop a <value> element define the property name and the value to compared.
-The filter is enabled, if the value of the proper equals the given value.
+The most simple case is checking a boolean property.
+For this, just a <prop> element naming this boolean property is needed.
+The boolean value of the named property defines the enabled state of the filter.
+To compare the value of a property with a constant, a <prop> and a <value> element define the property name and the value to be compared.
+The filter is enabled, if the value of the property equals the given value.
 A case sensitive string compare is performed here.
-To define more complex conditions, a <condition> element matrix used to define any condition described in README.conditions If a <condition> element is present and if it contains a va condition, this conditions has precedence over a given pre <value> condition.
-The child element <honor-passive>, a boolean flag, may be p within the <enable> element.
-If this element is true, the /autopilot/locks/passive-mode is checked and if it is true filter output is computed, but the output properties are no The default for honor-passive is false
+To define more complex conditions, a <condition> element may be used to define any condition described in README.conditions.
+If a <condition> element is present and if it contains a valid condition, this conditions has precedence over a given <prop>/<value> condition.
+The child element <honor-passive>, a boolean flag, may be present within the <enable> element.
+If this element is true, the property /autopilot/locks/passive-mode is checked and if it is true, the filter output is computed, but the output properties are not set.
+The default for honor-passive is false